eluinstra/ebms-admin/ebms-admin/command.md

 java -cp ebms-admin-{{ site.data.ebms.core.version }}.jar nl.clockwork.ebms.admin.StartEmbedded -soap -headless
 ```
 #### Start with config directory conf/
+By default the config directory is the directory from which you start the ebms-admin.
+You can change the config directory by setting `configDir`
 ```
 java -cp ebms-admin-{{ site.data.ebms.core.version }}.jar nl.clockwork.ebms.admin.StartEmbedded -configDir conf/
 ```